tigellus/Markdown/1. Critical Care for COVID-19/1 Introduction/Introduction.md

 - [ ] Review the primary categories of shock
 - [ ] Discuss goals of resuscitation in shock
 - [ ] Summarize principles of shock management
-- [ ] Describe effects of vasopressor and intropic agents
+- [ ] Describe effects of vasopressor and inotropic agents
-- [ ] Discuss the different diagnosis and management of oliguria
+- [ ] Discuss the different causes and management strategies for oliguria

 [Go to the video lecture](https://covid19.sccm.org/Presentations/Diagnosis-and-Management-of-Shock/story_html5.html?lms=1)

 # Final review session - Theory recap and assessment

-In this section, you will go through a summary of what you have learnt in the course, followed by an assessment-based review session.
+In this section, you will review a summary of what you have learned in the course, followed by an assessment-based review session.